mozilla/inclusion/evaluation_tools/coc-assessment-tool/scope.md

 ### Encouraged

-The minimum scope of the policy should be all normal activities of project contribution or leadership, including contexts outside the community where a person is representing the project as a whole.
+Policy scope should include normal activities of project contribution or leadership, including contexts outside the community where a person is representing the project as a whole.
 This may include:

 -   commit messages
 -   bug trackers